geopm/geopm/integration/experiment/gpu_frequency_sweep/README.md

   - `--step-gpu-frequency`: the step size in hertz between gpu frequency settings for the sweep.

+  - `--sample-period`: the sample period in units of seconds, the default is 0.05 seconds

 ## Analysis Scripts to Produce Summary Tables and Visualizations